adilhamid/InfoRetrievalProject/README.md

 * **[Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot)** has been used to extract wikipedia data for each searched entity.

 ### Live Demo
 Use the Triviathon web **[app](https://triviathon.herokuapp.com/)** .
 Click the get trivia about people and also play Triviathon- Game.
+Please note on our heroku server we only uploaded cached data for twenty entities as present in input.txt.
+You can always run web app for 555 entities in topEntityList.txt locally by downloading the above given data and follwing instructions present below.

 ### Execution Instructions (to run locally on the machine):